mostriki/class-templates/rails-template/README.md

   end
 end
 ```
+9. _Add require 'capybara/rails' at the top of the spec/rails_helper.rb file after require 'rspec/rails' (If added before require 'rspec/rails', you will get errors)._

+10. _Create a spec/features folder to hold integration test files._

-8. _Confirm that our `config/database.yml` file has the details for the database(s) that we want build._
+11. _Confirm that our `config/database.yml` file has the details for the database(s) that we want build._

-9. _Run `$ rake db:create` to create our databases._
+12. _Run `$ rake db:create` to create our databases._

-10. _Next run `$ rails generate migration [TABLE NAME HERE]` or `rails g migration [TABLE NAME HERE]` to create a table using the Rails migration generator._
+13. _Next run `$ rails generate migration [TABLE NAME HERE]` or `rails g migration [TABLE NAME HERE]` to create a table using the Rails migration generator._

 ```
 Rails has a number of built-in generators (see rails g --help for a list).
 ```

-11. _After you've built your tables in the migration file, migrate using `$ rake db:migrate`, and prepare the test database with `$ rake db:test:prepare`, and Active Record will create the schema.rb file in db._
+14. _After you've built your tables in the migration file, migrate using `$ rake db:migrate`, and prepare the test database with `$ rake db:test:prepare`, and Active Record will create the schema.rb file in db._

-12. _Run `$ rails server` to start the rails server._
+15. _Run `$ rails s` or `$ rails server` to start the rails server._

-### Capybara set up

-1. _Add 'capybara' to your Gemfile in the test section._

-2. _Run `$ bundle install` in the terminal._

-3. _Add require 'capybara/rails' at the top of the spec/rails_helper.rb file after require 'rspec/rails' (If added before require 'rspec/rails', you will get errors)._

-4. _Create a spec/features folder to hold integration test files._